jekyll-store/engine/README.md

 ## Tokenizers

-Tokenizers are interfaces with payment gateway providers, that use their API's to swap dangerous card details for a safe token that represent those cards.
+Tokenizers are interfaces with payment gateway providers, that use their API's to swap dangerous card details for a safe token that represents those cards.
 Not all payment gateways provide these API's.
 The following is a list of currently implemented tokenizers:

 * [Paymill](https://www.paymill.com/)